Kcorb95/DevRel-Content-Projects/Videos/Postman/Collections Exploratory/Story-Arc.md

     - For people on the Postman Free, Basic and Professional plans, you can optionally select a public workspace to move the collection to.
 This will make the collection discoverable ont he Public API Network.
     - To share your public documentation, share the published URL with your team members, other users, or the community.
 You can find this URL by selecting the collection you wish to share, the more actions icon, "View Documentation", select "Published" at the top right and then select "Copy published link".
     - In addition to being able to edit your publication settings, you can also unpublish your docs by selecting Unpublish.

+- Importing & Exporting:
+  - You can additionally import and export collections in Postman.
+  - Select "Import" in the upper left and then enter the URL or raw text for your collection.
+  - Additionally, you can upload files or folders or even import from various git repositories, code repos and other API gateways.
+  - To export a collection, select the more actions icon next to the collection and then select "Export".
+This JSON file can be shared and imported to create a copy of your collection.

 - There are a number of ways that you can share a collection in Postman:
   - Invite others to collaborate by selecting the mor actions icon next to the collection name and selecting "Share".
 You can enter names, email addresses and group names here for the people you want to share the element with.
   - You may also select whether or not these people will have Viewer or Editor permissions for the element that you are trying to share.